-The Florence J. Gillmor School of Music at Westminster College is pleased to invite submissions for the inaugural Music Technology Pedagogy Summit on March 7th, 2020, from 9AM – 6PM at the Jewett Center for the Performing Arts.
+The Florence J. Gillmor School of Music at Westminster College is pleased to announce open registration for the inaugural Music Technology Pedagogy Summit on March 7th, 2020, from 9AM – 6PM at the Jewett Center for the Performing Arts.
 The cost to attend the summit is $40.

 The theme of this summit is “The Ground is Always Moving!”

 This summit will focus on issues specific to teaching, program design, curriculum design, and other topics related to music technology pedagogy.
 We are presenting this summit as part of a year-long artistic residence with Red Desert Ensemble, a group founded by Katie Porter and Devin Maxwell that focuses on experimental and electronic chamber music, commissioning new works, and music entrepreneurship.